dencold/hasper/README.md

 ## Installing Hugo

-If you haven't yet installed Hugo, I recommend reading [these instructions](https://gohugo.io/overview/quickstart/) first to get yourself acquainted with the process.
+If you don't have Hugo installed, I recommend reading [these instructions](https://gohugo.io/overview/quickstart/) first.
 Here's a quick summary to get Hugo working on your system:

-0. Go to Hugo's [release page](https://github.com/spf13/hugo/releases) and grab the tar file that matches your OS and architecture (for example if you are on a Mac, you'd want `hugo_0.16_osx-64bit.tgz`).
+0. Go to Hugo's [release page](https://github.com/spf13/hugo/releases) and grab the tar file that matches your OS and architecture.
+For example, if you are on a Mac, you'd want `hugo_0.16_osx-64bit.tgz`.
 0. Unzip the tar file and copy the hugo binary into your path:

 ```bash